 The Ineffable Essence Of Coding

-It felt really nice to hack in the extra SQLite tables and fix a few things that I had meant to do , and I’d say that the to and the to piku have paid off handsomely in terms of maintainability.
+tables and fix a few things that I had meant to do since 2015 or so, and I’d say that the early move to Python 3 and the switch to piku

-After all, it’s been quite a few years since I’ve had to re-engineer anything of consequence (even had near-zero impact on the code itself), so I don’t think it will be worthwhile to do major changes in the engine itself (like porting it to or do it as “originally intended” in ).
+had near-zero impact on the code itself), so I don’t think it will be worthwhile to do major changes in the engine itself (like porting it to Go or do it as “originally intended” in Clojure).

 The layout, however, might be worth sprucing up a bit.
-I like it a lot (and love Georgia for its readability), but after of meetings, paperwork and e-mail (that despite everything good that came with it still feels too much like “make work” to my engineer self) I need to code and build something new or else I’ll just go borderline insane.
+I like it a lot (and love Georgia for its readability), but after six months of meetings, paperwork and e-mail (that despite everything good that came with it still feels too much like “make work” to my engineer self) I need to code and build something new or else I’ll just go borderline insane.